 Thus, an attractive woman should be viewed like an attractive piece like Rachel Whiteread at the MoMA.
 Take one admiring look but don't have a desire to take her home.

 I would opine that the same principle applies to certain foods.
 Some foods are too good and one shouldn't be alone with them, because it would be extremely difficult to maintain self-control and not eat too much.
+For example, purchasing a slice of chocolate ganache cake would be a better idea than taking an entire cake home, because it would be almost impossible not to eat more than three or even four slices.

 Thus, to maintain optimal weight and health, I would advice against purchasing your favorites foods in bulk but limit yourself to a single serving.

-Boyd related in Vladimir Nabokov: The American Years that after a lecture at Spelman College, an African-American women's college in Atlanta, Georgia, Nabokov was invited to the chapel but, "he protested", because he "hated music and singing."
+Boyd related in Vladimir Nabokov: The American Yearsthat after a lecture at Spelman College, an African-American women's college in Atlanta, Georgia, Nabokov was invited to the chapel but, "he protested", because he "hated music and singing."

-In a 1964 Playboy interview, Nabokov shared: "I have no ear for music [...]
+In a 1964 Playboyinterview, Nabokov shared: "I have no ear for music [...]
 I am bored beyond measure by the motions of the musicians [...]
 But I have found a queer substitute for music in chess—more exactly, in the composing of chess problems."

 And in a lecture on Kafka's "The Metamorphosis", Nabokov opined that music is primitive and animalistic compared to literature and painting, that music has a "[...] lulling, dulling influence [...]" and that Kafka shared his view that music was "stupefying, numbing, animallike":